webzakimbo/bcome-read-the-docs/docs/source/getting-started/prepare-gcp-access.rst

 .. _O_AUTH_2_0:

-Oauth 2.0
+OAuth 2.0
 =========

-To integrate Oauth 2.0 with Bcome, you'll need to create a client id and secret.
+To integrate OAuth 2.0 with Bcome, you'll need to create a client id and secret.
 To do this, follow these steps:

 * Login to your |GCP_CONSOLE|_
 * From your projects list select your project (or create a new one)